c-ola/website/content/writeups/gateway/index.md

 Return far (`retf`) is also executed after this, popping the function address off the stack and into the instruction pointer, as well as 0x33 into CS.

-Taking a look at that function is also even more funky, since it seems to just call another function.
+Taking a look at that function, it's even more funky, since it seems to *just* call another function.
 ```c
 void FUN_080499b9(void)
 {